xkstein/markdown-cv/index_programming.md

 `January 2021 - May 2022`
 __Research Assistant__
-- Analyzed and developed algorithms to trace grain boundaries in images of polycrystalline grain structures
+- Adapted and optimized existing convolutional neural networks for tracing grain boundaries in images of polycrystalline grain structures
-- Adapted and optimized existing convolutional neural networks for this application
+- Built tools to overcome specific image processing challenges
 - Under the guidance of Prof. Katayun Barmak (Columbia, Applied Physics and Applied Math), Prof. Stacey Levine (Duquesne, Math), and Prof. Yekaterina Epshteyn (University of Utah, Applied Math)

 `Spring 2020`
 __Funded Applied Math REU__
 - Developed a numerical algorithm for processing data from images of polycrystalline grain structures
 - Under the mentorship of Prof. Yekaterina Epstheyn (University of Utah, Math)

-`July 2019`
-__University of Illinois Materials Research Lab__
-- Collaborated with others to debug and optimize a sub-Kelvin refrigerator with a cryogenic cooling unit
-- Updated and maintained existing data-gathering software written in Labview

 ## Publications